 Read: Climate, cybersecurity risks increasing for federally regulated pension plans: OSFI outlook

-Kakan said Canadian regulators have increasingly taken the threats of cybersecurity more seriously, noting the FSRA has placed an emphasis on IT risks to promote the protection of pension benefits and the rights of plan members.
+Canadian regulators have increasingly taken the threats of cybersecurity more seriously, said Kakan, noting the FSRA has placed an emphasis on IT risks to promote the protection of pension benefits and the rights of plan members.
 “Through the information section, FSRA also lays out seven practices for effective IT risk management based on national and international standards that pension plans would be well advised to follow.”

 Read: OSFI’s draft pension cybersecurity standard may lead to duplication, increased risk: ACPM

-The CWIPP is currently conducting a risk assessment of its service providers and employees and its workers are required to certify acknowledgement of its data integrity policy.
+The CWIPP, which is currently conducting a risk assessment of its service providers, requires its employees and workers to certify acknowledgement of its data integrity policy.
 It also recently pursued an insurance policy for cybersecurity coverage, which covers cyberextortion and ransomware, said Kakan.
-The policy protects “data holstered on a third-party network like the cloud.”
-The policy also covers data restoration and remediation, loss of business revenue, regulatory proceedings coverage and liability coverage for invasion of privacy rights and virus transmission.
+The policy, which protects “data holstered on a third-party network like the cloud,” also covers data restoration and remediation, loss of business revenue, regulatory proceedings coverage and liability coverage for invasion of privacy rights and virus transmission.

 “The results of the breach investigation and related plans should be put on the agenda for the board trustees at the next meeting.”